 Have you ever noticed that wherever food is present, Jesus is there?
 As often as he was praying, he was sharing food.
 Late in his ministry, he even identified himself with bread and wine - staples in the Mediterranean diet, then as now.

 Food nourishes, brings pleasure and comfort; it fills us up - sometimes it makes us too full.
-Without food, we are cranky, confused.
+Without food, we can become cranky and confused.
 We have a word for it today, "hangry."
 Hungry plus angry.
 We might lose our way, become disoriented, lose our mental balance.
 I'm one that's affected by getting "hangry."
 Add tired to the mix and I become quite the grouch.
-But food is a basic necessity.
+All this goes to show that food is a basic necessity.
 It's essential to our bodies and minds functioning properly.
 When the Israelites wandered in the wilderness, they were given manna for food: nothing fancy, just filling.
 The people became so bored eating manna day after day that they complained to God; and yet, they were fed.

-Like many other stories in Matthew, there is a certain allusion to his feeding of the multitude and God providing the manna to Moses and the Israelites in Exodus.
+Like many other stories in Matthew, there is a certain allusion to Jesus' feeding of the multitude and God providing the manna to Moses and the Israelites in Exodus.
 Matthew tends to compare Jesus to Moses at every opportunity.
-And that was an important connection to make for his Jewish audience.
+And that was an important connection to make for his primarily Jewish audience.
 They were always looking for a connection to the prophets of old, particularly Moses.
-That's the main reason we have the setting for our gospel story today.
+That's probably the main reason we have the setting for our gospel story today.